Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉)

 2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system (usually once weekly).
 After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

-3. Fertilizing: Feed your Key Lime Tree during the warmer spring and summer seasons with a citrus-specific fertilizer once every six weeks.
+3. Fertilizing: Feed your Key Lime Tree during the warmer spring and summer seasons with a citrus-specific fertilizer once every six weeks, such as the one included in our Citrus Care Kit.
 During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Make sure to follow the application instructions written on the fertilizer bag.

 4. Pruning: After the tree fruits, remove any dead wood and ventilate the center of the tree.
 Remove suckers as they form/grow from the base as they will steal away nutrients from the primary trunk of the tree.
 Pruning can be done at any time of the year for the potted Key Lime.

-5. Pollination: Simply take a small, dry, fine-tipped paintbrush and stick it into the center of each bloom.
+5. Pollination: This tree is self-fertile and will produce fruit on its own, but if you want to increase your crop size, hand pollinate.
+Simply take a small, dry, fine-tipped paintbrush and stick it into the center of each bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until the end of the process.

 Most items ship the next business day unless otherwise noted